 Yet, more than twenty years later, there remains ongoing confusion on this subject (for example, a recent post on the “Star Slate Codex” blog was completely wrong on this issue).
-To help clear up this lingering confusion, I revisit this topic with an excerpt from one of my related newsletter articles, followed by further reading, quotes from related research, video, and additional resources:
+To help clear up this lingering confusion, I revisit this topic with an excerpt from one of my related newsletter articles, followed by quotes from related research, related video, further reading, and additional resources:

 “Over three decades ago, Julian Jaynes introduced his theory of the origin of consciousness and a historically older mentality called the bicameral mind …